 - Data retention period

-- The source of the data, if the data was not provided by the user
+- The source of the data, if the user didn’t provide the information

 - Any parties the data is being shared with

 - Any data transfers outside the EU

 - Inform users of their GDPR data subject rights

 - Lastly, inform users on how to lodge a complaint with the a supervisory authority

 5. Capture your data sharing activities